 2. Think Sustainably

 It’s important to not only set realistic intentions, but also to set intentions for shorter time frames.
 The most sustainable intentions are those that can grow and evolve with you.
-So, look three months ahead and set an intention for the next three months.
-The beauty of an intention is that it represents a process and can be revisited often.
+So, look three months ahead and set an intention for the that time frame.
+The beauty of an intention is that it represents a process and can be revisited and revised often.

 3. Write it Down